mco-gh/mco.dev/content/post/random/second.md

 <br>
 <img src="/img/why.gif">

 The Moon's gravitational force is the single strongest influence on Earth's rotation, slowing it by an average of 2 milliseconds per century.
-Since Earth’s rotation rate varies, so would the value of one second when defined as a fraction of the time it takes for one full rotation of on Earth's axis.
+Since Earth’s rotation rate varies, so would the value of one second, when defined as a fraction of the time it takes to complete one full rotation.

 A leap year periodically makes up for the difference between a year on the calendar (365 days) and a trip around the sun (365 days plus 6 hours).
 Correspondingly, a leap second makes up for the difference between an atomic clock’s second and one second as defined by astronomical time keeping.